eing/eing.github.io/_posts/2015-11-18-Unit-Testing-With-JMockit-Part1.markdown

 public class LoginServiceTest {
     @Mocked UserAccount account;
 ~~~~
 @Mocked is the most commonly used annotation in JMockit.
-In the example above, anyEmail instance is annotated with Mocked.
-What does this really mean, i.e. what parts of anyEmail instance are mocked?
+In the example above, UserAcount instance, "account" is annotated with Mocked.
+What does this really mean, i.e. what parts of UserAccount instance are mocked?
 <ul>
-<li>All SimpleEmail methods (whether it is private/final/abstract/protected/static and constructors) and all its <b>non-static</b> initializers and <b>non-static</b> fields assignment (e.g. constructors)</li>
+<li>All UserAccount methods (whether it is private/final/abstract/protected/static and constructors) and all its <b>non-static</b> initializers and <b>non-static</b> fields assignment (e.g. constructors)</li>
-<li>All of SimpleEmail super classes (if any) up to but not including java.lang.Object will be mocked recursively.</li>
+<li>All of UserAccount super classes (if any) up to but not including java.lang.Object will be mocked recursively.</li>
 </ul>
-Hint: To mock [static initializers](http://www.developer.com/java/other/article.php/2238491/The-Essence-of-OOP-using-Java-Static-Initializer-Blocks.htm), you have to use @Mocked(stubOutClassInitialization=true).
+Tip: To mock [static initializers](http://www.developer.com/java/other/article.php/2238491/The-Essence-of-OOP-using-Java-Static-Initializer-Blocks.htm), you have to use @Mocked(stubOutClassInitialization=true).
 By default, it is false.

 <h2>Expectations</h2>
 When we are unit testing a class, we want it to run reliably, and repeatedly fast.
 Typically, our class under test will depend on other classes/packages/jars that might be unreliable, expensive to setup/run, or are slow to response.
 Hence, we need a means to specify the behavior of these external APIs and JMockit provides Expectations to do just that.